mhersson/mpls-vscode-client/README.md

 1. Open any Markdown file in VSCode
 2. The MPLS server will start automatically
 3. To open the preview, use one of these methods:
-   - Right-click in the editor and select "MPLS: Open Markdown Preview"
+   - Right-click in the editor and select "MPLS: Open Preview"
    - Click the preview button in the editor title area
-   - Open the command palette (Ctrl+Shift+P) and run "MPLS: Open Markdown Preview"
+   - Open the command palette (Ctrl+Shift+P) and run "MPLS: Open Preview"

 The server will automatically shut down when all Markdown files are closed and restart when needed.